petyaracz/Racz2024/scripts/build_words/Readme_build_nonce_words.md

 - No infinitives with -CVClik, so no CVClik prompts, áramlik, but not \*áramolik, since olik/ölik/elik don't exist.
 - For sz/d alternation verbs, -sz only works with person/number suffixes, never conditional/infinitive. (veszekszik/veszekedik: veszekszenek, veszekszik fine, \*veszekszene, \*veszekszeni don't exist).

+## Filtering nonce words

+Final words longer than two characters on the hunspell dictionary list were used as a reference list.
+Nonce words that were less than 2 Levenshtein distance from any word on the reference list or that initially completely overlapped with any word were removed.
+Nonce words that had less than 2 Levenshtein distance from any other one were removed.

+This restriction was used sparingly for monosyllabic verb stems.